Accredited Christian schools – A brief overview of what you need to know about accreditation for your child’s K-12

+6. They offer academic support options, especially for higher grade levels.

 7. They are a larger program or school, unless you personally know families in the program that can offer their evaluation.

-Here are two examples that meet the above checklist:
+Here is an example that meets the above checklist: